 Cloudland Canyon State Park offers some of Georgia’s most spectacular views from its deep-chiseled, broad canyon rims.
 The West Rim Loop catches some of the canyon’s best views, dropping from the east rim, plunging through the canyon, and then climbing to the west canyon walls.
 This hike packs more visual beauty than just about any other in the park, exploring many of the most scenic and sweeping views, and catching breathtaking vistas throughout the hike.

 Along the hike’s five mile loop, the trail hike hugs some sheer drop-offs and steep elevations on the canyon’s rim, so be extremely careful on the trail, and mindful of the steep terrain.
 Mile for mile, it’s one of Georgia’s most scenic hikes, so don’t forget to snap some fully Instagram-worthy shots.
-And don’t forget your hammock, either: a number of spots along the loop trail offer a great place to hang out and enjoy the sublime views.
+And don’t forget your ENO hammock: a number of spots along the loop trail offer a great place to hang out and enjoy the sublime views.

 Cloudland Canyon’s West Rim Loop Trail: the hike